ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The basic function of RATS is creation, conveyance and appraisal of attestation Evidence.
 An Attester creates attestation Evidence that are conveyed to a Verifier for appraisal.
-The appraisals compare Evidence with expected Known-Good-Values called obtained from Asserters (e.g. Prinicipals that are Supply Chain Entities).
+The appraisals compare Evidence with expected Known-Good-Values called obtained from Asserters (e.g. Principals that are Supply Chain Entities).
 There can be multiple forms of appraisal (e.g., software integrity verification, device composition and configuration verification, device identity and provenance verification).
 Attestation Results are the output of appraisals.
 Attestation Results are signed and conveyed to Relying Parties.
 Attestation Results provide the basis by which the Relying Party may determine a level of confidence to place in the application data or operations that follow.